danthedeckie/html5validate/README.rst

-Very Early - I just pulled this out of some django view testing code in one of my other projects, as it seemed more sensible to have it as a stand-alone library that could be unit-tested and stuff, and I can use again easily, and then started hacking a bit on it to make it more general.
+Very Early - I just pulled this out of some django view testing code in one of my other projects, as it seemed more sensible to have it as a stand-alone library that could be unit-tested and stuff, and I can use again easily, and then started hacking a bit on it to make it more general, and it got a bit out of control...

 Initial basic tests are here - but it should really have a LOT of tests written.